Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Introduction

 \section{Introduction}

 \begin{quoteblock} \qualquote{It’s not about chaos.
 It’s about flow writing code in a rhythm where your mind is free to create, unburdened by boilerplate.}{L46} \end{quoteblock}

 The phrase ``vibe coding'' was first introduced by AI researcher Andrej Karpathy in February of 2025 and immediately became popular because it sparked imagination and captured the enthusiasm of a new style of accelerated creative programming using LLMs that frees the developer from the usual constraints of thinking about technical and engineering details before getting into the ``vibes''.
 The term, however, has been criticized~\footnote{See Hacker News for a discussion around this criticism, sparked by comments by Andrew Ng} as it may trivialize the importance of AI supported development.
-Despite these criticisms, and a lack of a formal definition or agreement of what this term means, the phrase is frequently used and may be in part responsible for steering a shift toward a new paradigm of programming that is less reliant on clarifying requirements up front.
+Despite these criticisms, and a lack of a formal definition or agreement of what this term means, the phrase is frequently used and may be in part responsible for steering a shift toward a new paradigm of programming that is less reliant on formalizing requirements before coding.

 The timing of this framing has also coincided with an industry movement towards improving the ``experience'' of developers.
-This movement recognizes that joy while programming can lead to software solutions that are not only more creative~\cite{graziotin, greiler2022actionable}, but also bring joy to the customers of that software.
-It of course also coincides with extensive research to understand the impact of Gen AI on development velocity and software quality.
+This movement recognizes that joy while programming can lead to software solutions that are not only more creative~\cite{graziotin, greiler2022actionable}, but also bring delight to the customers of that software.
+The vibe programming paradigm also coincides with extensive research to understand the impact of Gen AI on development velocity and software quality.